Estradiol (medication): United States

-Estradiol and estradiol esters are also available in custom preparations from compounding pharmacies in the U.S. This includes subcutaneous pellet implants, which are not available in the United States as FDA-approved pharmaceutical drugs.
-In addition, topical creams that contain estradiol are generally regulated as cosmetics rather than as drugs in the U.S. and hence are also sold over-the-counter and may be purchased without a prescription on the Internet.
+Estradiol and estradiol esters are also available in custom preparations from compounding pharmacies in the US.
+This includes subcutaneous pellet implants, which are not available in the United States as FDA-approved pharmaceutical drugs.
+In addition, topical creams that contain estradiol are generally regulated as cosmetics rather than as drugs in the US and hence are also sold over-the-counter and may be purchased without a prescription on the Internet.

 Other countries

 Pharmaceutical estradiol subcutaneous pellet implants were formerly available in the United Kingdom and Australia under the brand name Estradiol Implants or Oestradiol Implants (Organon; 25, 50, or 100 mg), but have been discontinued.
 However, an estradiol subcutaneous implant with the brand name Meno-Implant (Organon; 20 mg) continues to be available in the Netherlands.
 Previously, for instance in the 1970s and 1980s, other subcutaneous estradiol implant products such as Progynon Pellets (Schering; 25 mg) and Estropel Pellets (25 mg; Bartor Pharmacol) were marketed.
 It has been said that pharmaceutical estradiol implants have been almost exclusively used in the United Kingdom.
 Subcutaneous estradiol implants are also available as custom compounded products in some countries.